telefonicaid/thinking-cities/docs/topics/device_connection.md

 To keep track of the state of commands sent to a device, the IoTAgents create a set of additional attributes in the device entity that let the user check the current status of the command, and the result of the command if there is any.
-The Context Entity with the additional attributes will be like the following:
+The Context Entity with the additional attributes will be like the following (NGSIv1):

       {
          "type": "Device",